|When it’s tough to wake up, face the day,|

 The format for the course includes:

-- a Facebook group where you can share your poetry and process with others if you choose
+- a Discord group where you can share your poetry journey with others if you choose

-Pay $50 if you want or have it for free.
+Pay $50 if you can or have it for free.

 If you can’t afford $1 and want in, let me know.